Portuguese yields hit 4-month high as leftists challenge government

 LONDON, Nov 9 (Reuters) - Portuguese government bond yields hit a four-month high on Monday after leftist parties reached agreement on forming an alternative government to try to oust the centre-right in a vote this week.

-German government bond yields reversed an earlier rise and money market rates fell after Reuters reported the European Central Bank is converging on a December rate cut, and may even consider one larger than 0.1 percent.

-But the market was mainly focused on developments in the euro zone’s peripheral countries.

-Investors worry that a deal struck late on Friday between Portugal’s Left Bloc, Communist and Socialist parties, which together hold a majority in parliament, could endanger a timid economic recovery and see reforms imposed to escape a debt crisis rejected.
+Investors fear that a deal struck late Friday between the Left Bloc, Communist and Socialist parties, which together hold a majority in parliament, could endanger a timid economic recovery and see reforms imposed to escape a debt crisis rejected.

-Prime Minister Pedro Passos Coelho acknowledged his government could fall before the vote on its legislative programme on Tuesday or Wednesday which it stands to lose.
+Prime Minister Pedro Passos Coelho acknowledged his government could fall ahead of the vote on its legislative programme on Tuesday or Wednesday which it stands to lose.

+There was also political uncertainty in neighbouring Spain, where Catalan separatists in the regional parliament are expected to approve on Monday a motion saying the process to disconnect the northeastern region from Spain has started.

+The declaration, which includes a call for a partial renegotiation of the region’s debt to free up cash, is likely to trigger more political fallout on the issue ahead of a national election on Dec 20.

-Portuguese 10-year yields rose more than 20 basis points to 2.93 percent, the highest level since mid-July and on track for their biggest daily rise in four months.
+Portuguese 10-year yields rose 20 basis points to 2.88 percent, the highest level since mid-July and on track for their biggest daily rise in four months.
+Spanish equivalents were up 9 bps at a six-week high of 2.00 percent .

-There was also political uncertainty in neighbouring Spain, where Catalonia’s regional government on Monday voted in favour of a breakaway resolution.
-That comes ahead of a national election on Dec 20.

-Spanish 10-year yields rose 5 bps, having hit a six-week high of 2.00 percent.

 “The programme of the leftist coalition is clearly less market-friendly than the one of the incumbent government,” said Marco Brancolini, a rates analyst at RBS, citing pledges to hike wages, re-instate bank holidays and cut tax for low earners.